 South Pittsburgh is special for so many reasons, and one favorite of locals is our plentitude of parks and greenspace.
 We are now working with the Beechview Athletic Association and the Department of Public Works to construct new restrooms and a concession stand at Alton Field, where hundreds of kids play throughout the warm months.

 In addition, we have cleaned up dumpsites in Seldom Seen Greenway, children spend their summers at the new spray park, playground equipment has been cleaned of vandalism, and the community garden across from Beechwood Elementary School is thriving.

 Building on our Most Valuable Asset: Transit

-In 2011, our office organized public meetings with the Department of City Planning, the community, and many other stakeholders to listen to you, the citizens, about what you want to see on Broadway.
+Back in 2011, our office organized public meetings with the Department of City Planning, the community, and many other stakeholders to listen to you, the citizens, about what you want to see on Broadway.
 The final project is the Transit Revitalization Investment District (TRID) plan, which identified a number of short, medium and long-term design improvements.
 Ideas included simple things like better lighting and signage to direct people to Broadway Avenue and transit stops.
-Longer-term, the plan recommended redesigning our streets and sidewlaks to make them more attractive, slow traffic, and prioritize pedestrian safety.
+Longer-term, the plan recommended redesigning our streets and sidewalks to make them more attractive, slow traffic, and prioritize pedestrian safety.
 With limited funding at our disposal, this study was an important first step to understanding what the public wants to prioritize.